-- Sulfuric Acid-YellowAmmonium Hydroxide-Green - Concentrated hydrochloric acid fumes continously and cannot be stored without releasing hydrochloric acid fumes.
-These fumes are responsible for most of the corrosion damage in your chemical storeroom.
-Storing hydrochloric acid in a wood acid cabinet is a must.
-Hydrochloric acid fumes will quickly corrode metal cabinets. - Nitric acid is a strong oxidizing agent.
-Concentrated nitric acid must be stored in a separate liquid-tight compartment within an acid cabinet (e.g., SE8071).
+- Nitric acid is a strong oxidizing agent.
+Concentrated nitric acid must be stored in a separate liquid-tight compartment within an acid cabinet.
 If nitric acid is mixed with a flammable organic compound, such as acetic acid, the heat from the oxidation and neutralization reactions is enough to ignite the flammable material.
 Nitric acid also slowly destroys its red plastic bottle cap.
 Always replace with a new red cap.
-Nitric acid may also turn yellow over time because of the release of nitrogen dioxide on exposure to light.
+Nitric acid may turn yellow over time because of the release of nitrogen dioxide on exposure to light.
 The yellow color does not affect the product's usefulness in the school laboratory. - Glacial acetic acid is a flammable liquid.
-It should be stored in an acid cabinet, but in a location that is isolated from possible contact with nitric acid.
+It should be stored in an acid cabinet, but in a location isolated from possible contact with nitric acid.
 Glacial acetic acid freezes at 16.6 °C; the material may crystallize in a cool storeroom.
 If this occurs, allow the bottle to warm up to ambient (25 °C) temperature. - Concentrated sulfuric acid is a strong dehydrating agent.
-Because of its strong ability to remove water, it reacts violently with many organic materials such as sugar, wood and paper.
-If sulfuric acid has turned brown, it has probably been contaminated with an organic material and its purity should be in question. - Concentrated phosphoric acid has a melting point close to ambient temperature and may also crystallize in a cool storeroom.
-Phosphoric acid is hygroscopic and will absorb water over time.
-Keep tightly sealed.
+Because of its strong ability to remove water, it reacts violently with many organic materials such as sugar, wood, and paper.
+If sulfuric acid has turned brown, it has probably been contaminated with an organic material and its purity should be in question.